rudneir2/WAF-Security---Recommendations---Application-Secret/README.md

 in the diagram above we have some components that helps in the pre-breach and pos-breach phases of a cybersecurity attack.

-1. through Encryption services we may add encryption to Azure VM disk and control this encryption keys with Azure Key Vault services.

 2. key vault may hold keys, secrets and certificates for multiple Azure solution, including also Storage keys.
 Key vault service contains different tiers of service, and we are available to build your dedicated HSM, if your security needs requires for it.
 Security rotation is another feature available in the Key Vault.